kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md

 ### §382.99   What agreements must carriers have with the airports they serve?

-\(a\) As a carrier, you must negotiate in good faith with the airport operator of each U.S. airport described in §382.95(b) to ensure the provision of lifts for boarding and deplaning where level-entry loading bridges are not available.
+\(a\) As a carrier, you must negotiate in good faith with the airport operator of each U.S. airport described in [[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md#§382.95   What are carriers' general obligations with respect to boarding and deplaning assistance?|§382.95]](b) to ensure the provision of lifts for boarding and deplaning where level-entry loading bridges are not available.

 \(b\) You must have a written, signed agreement with the airport operator allocating responsibility for meeting the boarding and deplaning assistance requirements of this subpart between or among the parties.
 For foreign carriers, with respect to all covered aircraft, this requirement becomes effective May 13, 2010.